Cog-Creators/Red-DiscordBot/docs/cog_guides/core.rst

 **Description**

-Show the current settings for Red.
+Show the current settings for Blue.

 .. _core-command-set-status: